Long Leg Boxer Briefs: What Are They and Reviewing Separatec

 Side view of 4″ (shorter), 6″ (regular), and 8″ (Separatec long-leg) inseam length boxer briefs.

-Long-Leg boxer briefs are handy for gym workouts, sports, and water activities.
-An additional couple of inches on the legs provides more protection of your legs against your shorts irritating the skin on your thighs.
+Long-leg boxer briefs are handy for gym workouts, sports, and water activities.
+An additional couple of inches on the legs provides more protection of your legs against your shorts from irritating the skin on your thighs.
 This irritation is commonly known as chaffing and mainly occurs when you have looser and rougher shorts or pants constantly rubbing against your thighs.
 It doesn’t happen to every guy, but it does happen to many men.

 Note that long-leg boxer briefs are not the same as compression shorts.
 Compression shorts’ main purpose is to squeeze your thighs to increase blood circulation and aid muscle recovery.
 While they also act as underwear, compression shorts are not meant to be daily underwear.
 On the other hand, most long-leg boxer briefs are primarily underwear, with additional leg coverage to increase sweat absorption and prevent chafing.
 Some boxer briefs may advertise themselves as “semi-compression,” which is a hybrid model.

 Finally, long-leg boxer briefs might be ideal underwear during cooler weather.
-They will provide more warmth to your legs than shorter men’s underwear styles if you don’t need to wear long john’s.
-You can even buy 13″ long-leg boxer briefs that are ideal for taller guys wanting coverage down to their knees.
+They will provide more warmth to your legs than shorter men’s underwear styles if you don’t need to wear long johns.
+You can even buy 10″ or 13″ long-leg boxer briefs that are ideal for taller guys wanting coverage down to their knees.
 These boxer briefs aren’t substitutes for insulating underwear or long underwear designed for cold weather and trap heat.
 But if you don’t necessarily need that level of warmth yet would like something extra, long-leg boxer briefs are a good middle ground in cooler weather.

 Unfounded Fears